Why You Need Customer Service Software

 Preferred channels may vary per market or generation.
 To make your customer service optimally available and agile for delivering omnichannel service, make sure your customer service solution allows multiple channels so you don’t have to limit yourself.

 With the enormous usage numbers of WhatsApp, it is inevitable to use this channel for customer service.
-In other cases, you will combine or add IM channels like Apple Business Chat or Telegram to serve your customers.
+In other cases, you will combine or add IM channels like Apple Messages for Business or Telegram to serve your customers.

 To increase efficiency, choose a solution that offers an omnichannel inbox, where you can respond easily to conversations across channels.